CLASS DESCRIPTIONS

 A commitment to your health and wellbeing.
 A small, but important bit of your time each week.
 A measure of consistency & determination.
 A spark of your spirit.

-Drop-in classes are available on a no-reserve basis at a cost of $10 + gst.
-Space is not guaranteed for drop-ins.
+Drop-in classes are available on a no-reserve basis at a cost of $10 + hst.

-You can purchase unlimited classes (based on equipment availability) for a 12 week period for $225 + gst.
+You can purchase unlimited classes for a 12 week period for $225 + hst.

 15 comments